curefit/shimmer/README.md

 * [RunKeeper](https://runkeeper.com/index)
 * [Withings](http://www.withings.com/)

-This README should have everything you need to get started.
+This  should have everything you need to get started.
 If you have any questions, feel free to [open an issue](https://github.com/openmhealth/shimmer/issues), [email us](mailto://support@openmhealth.org), [post on our form](https://groups.google.com/forum/#!forum/omh-developers), or [visit our website](http://www.openmhealth.org/documentation/#/data-providers/get-started).

 ## Contents
 - [Overview](#overview)